Ametek (AME) Received its Third Buy in a Row

-After Morgan Stanley and Rosenblatt Securities gave Ametek (NYSE: AME) a Buy rating last month, the company received another Buy, this time from Wells Fargo.
-Analyst Allison Poliniak maintained a Buy rating on Ametek yesterday.
-The company’s shares closed last Tuesday at $81.19.
+After Rosenblatt Securities and Oppenheimer gave Ametek (NYSE: AME) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst Joshua Pokrzywinski maintained a Buy rating on Ametek today and set a price target of $90.00.
+The company’s shares closed last Wednesday at $81.92.

-According to TipRanks.com, Poliniak is a 1-star analyst with an average return of -2.0% and a 43.7% success rate.
-Poliniak covers the Services sector, focusing on stocks such as Kansas City Southern, Canadian Railway, and Canadian Pacific.
+According to TipRanks.com, Pokrzywinski is a 1-star analyst with an average return of -1.9% and a 43.5% success rate.
+Pokrzywinski covers the Industrial Goods sector, focusing on stocks such as Advanced Drainage Systems, Emerson Electric Company, and Honeywell International.

-Ametek has an analyst consensus of Strong Buy, with a price target consensus of $91.36, which is a 12.0% upside from current levels.
-In a report released yesterday, Rosenblatt Securities also maintained a Buy rating on the stock with a $90.00 price target.
+Ametek has an analyst consensus of Strong Buy, with a price target consensus of $93.00, implying a 14.3% upside from current levels.
+In a report issued on April 21, Wells Fargo also maintained a Buy rating on the stock with a $90.00 price target.

 See today’s analyst top recommended stocks >>